Find Assisted Living in Your Area

 Coupons

 Many drug manufacturers offer coupons for their products, just like any other producer of a product you buy in the store.
 Sometimes, these coupons are available online directly from the manufacturer, but others are paper vouchers your doctor has in the office.
-These can be a great marketing tool for many pharmaceutical companies, so they tend to offer steep discounts on new brand-name drugs, as well as for products that have soon-to-expire patents.
+These can be a great marketing tool for many pharmaceutical companies, so they tend to offer steep discounts on new brand-name drugs, as well as on products that have soon-to-expire patents.
 Check your drug companies’ websites and social media feeds for news about promotions and discounts, and sign up for email and other updates in case a prescription you need goes on sale or has a coupon issued.

 Switching to Generics

 Brand-name drugs can be very expensive.
 As a rule, the company that develops a new drug has a 10-year window when only they have the right to produce the medication.
 Other companies might also produce the drug, but they do so under license and generally have to pay a substantial share of the revenue to the original manufacturer.
 This is done to protect the companies developing new treatments and to encourage continued innovation.
-It can, however, substantially drive up the cost for your prescriptions.
+It can, however, substantially drive up the cost of your prescriptions.

 State Discount Cards